DevZahraShahid/Url-Shortner-Express/README.md

 # Url-Shortner-Express

-A Url Shortner created using Node Js, Express, EJS and MongoDB
+###A Url Shortner created from scratch using :

+- Node Js
+- Express
+- EJS
+- shortId
+- urlEncoded
+- MongoDB